 🏠 Here are 4 loan documents you need to prepare if you’re an employed person

 This is the most no-frills, conventional type of home loan in Malaysia.
 Most people go for this type of loan due to its simplicity.
 A basic term loan generally means that you will pay a fixed amount of instalment throughout your loan term, without having the flexibility to reduce the loan interest at any point in time.

 Pros of basic term loan

 With a basic term loan, you have a fixed monthly instalment amount to be paid over the loan term.
 For example, let’s say your monthly loan instalment is RM1,000 for a 30-year loan tenure.
-This is the exact amount that you will pay over the next 30 years – so you’ll be certain on whether you can afford the loan repayment and not having to worry about your financial commitment increasing.
+This is the exact amount that you will pay over the next 30 years – so you’ll be certain whether you can afford the loan repayment and not have to worry about your financial commitment increasing.